rhubarbdog/high-frequency-data-logger/README.md

 </br>
 Using 1 pyboard v1.1 and 1 sensor I have acheived data rates of 5.6kHz passing data from one uart to another.
 But am yet to get any where near that using 2 pyboards.
-The best acheivable is 1.2KHz with 1 sensor.
+The best acheivable so far is 2.6KHz with 1 sensor.
 </br>
 </br>
 Program <code>log_Rx.py</code> starts by calling the <code>.begin()</code>